-Over four Tuesday and Thursday evenings, students will learn different methods to create custom letterforms and explore their expressive potential.
+Over four consecutive Wednesday evenings (September, 8, 15, 22, and 29), students will learn different methods to create custom letterforms and explore their expressive potential.
 We’ll bridge the gaps between writing, drawing, and designing by mixing calligraphy and lettering techniques — while looking into how design decisions can affect the story that’s being told.

 Get ready to get inky!
 Students will have a hands-on experience, from playing with a wide range of calligraphic tools and shapes to learning how to refine and finalize a wordmark — ready to be applied as a logotype, book cover/movie title, or part of an advertisement campaign, poster, album cover, and so on.